Salah Sid: Coverage of the Algerian political conflict, 1991

 In 1991, Sid covered the Algerian political conflict for the weekday BBC news bulletins and BBC News.
 Many of his broadcasts were syndicated across the United Kingdom, United States, France and Germany.

 Sid produced and presented a Panorama programme, which investigated the cancellation of the first round of the 1991 legislative elections.
 He used a report in which he interviewed the leaders of the three main parties: Abdelhamid Mehri (FLN), Hocine Aït Ahmed (Socialist Forces Front/FFS), as well as the new leader of the FIS, Abdelkader Hachani, just moments before his arrest in 1991.

 On 22 November 1999, a few years after his interview with Sid, Hachani, the former FIS leader, was assassinated in the waiting room of a dental clinic in the Bab el Oued district of Algiers.

 Voice work

-As the possessor of one of the most recognised voices in North Africa and the Middle East, Sid has gained prominence as a voice-over artist.
-He has recorded commercials for various companies, including Sony, Samsung, Disney, Adidas, British Airways, Kellogg's, Citibank and QatarEnergy LNG.
+As an acclaimed voice actor of the Middle East and North America, Sid gained prominence as a voice-over artist.
+He recorded commercials for various companies, including Sony, Samsung, Disney, Adidas, British Airways, Kellogg's, Citibank and QatarEnergy LNG.